 - 1. Be a U.S. citizen or permanent resident.
 International students or those with a student visa are not eligible for federal student aid programs under Title IV of the Higher Education Act. - 2.
 Have a valid social security number. - 3.
 Be admitted by the Admissions Office as a regular student. - 4.
-Completion of high school requirements. - 5.
+Satisfactory completion of high school requirements. - 5.
 Complete the Free Application for Federal Student Aid (FAFSA). - 6.
-If the application is selected for Verification, complete the process as required.

-- 7. Demonstrate financial need. - 8.
-No debts with the Federal Department of Education (defaulted loans or overpayments). - If the application is selected for the Unusual Enrollment Review, the student will be contacted by the Financial Aid Office to complete this process. - 10.
-Male born students between the ages of 18 and 25, must register with the Selective Service.
-To register please visit the nearest Post Office, or visit their website: http://www.sss.gov/regist.htm - 11.
+If the application is selected for Verification, complete the process as required. - 7.
+Demonstrate financial need. - 8.
+No debts with the Federal Department of Education (defaulted loans or overpayments). - 9.
+If the application is selected for the Unusual Enrollment Review, the student will be contacted by the Financial Aid Office to complete this process. - 10.
 Meet the Standards of Satisfactory Academic Progress, as established in the institution's catalog.
-For more information, refer to the Institutional Catalog, available at the following links:
+For more information, refer to the Institutional Catalog.